Go on to Part Five

 opened

-for J. Geils in this general admission gig before a
+for J. Geils in this general admission gig before a crowd of 7,500.
+According to a fan, the crowd was quite rude

-to rush through their set.
-After this,
+their set.
+After this, the house lights

-the house lights came on for quite a while, since Giant finished early and J. Geils was actually late arriving
+came on for quite a while, since Giant finished early and J. Geils was actually late arriving at the venue, due to what the

-difficulties”.
-Gary recalls that GG and
+Gary recalls that GG and J. Geils actually got

-quite well, despite their differences in musical direction.
+along quite well, despite their differences in musical direction.

 Springfield ad Jan.
 26, 1975